PyNVMe3 Testing on Server

 • OS Drive: 2.5″ SATA SSD

-This CPU configuration offers excellent single-core performance and sufficient core count, supporting PCIe Gen5 and DDR5, meeting the requirements for enterprise NVMe SSD testing.
-Additionally, we have equipped it with two extra test fixtures, further enhancing the platform’s testing capabilities.
+This configuration provides excellent single-core performance, sufficient core count, and supports PCIe Gen5 and DDR5, meeting the requirements for enterprise NVMe SSD testing.
+Additionally, we have equipped the platform with multiple test fixtures to further enhance its testing capabilities.

-• Compatible with Total Phase I2C module for MI testing
+• Compatibility with the Total Phase I2C module for MI (Management Interface) testing.

-• This power module also has an M.2 version supporting all the above functions
+• An M.2 version is available, supporting all of the above functions.

 This hardware platform offers high cost-effectiveness, making it suitable for daily development and testing by R&D personnel.
 PyNVMe3 has developed numerous protocol, stress, power cycling, power consumption, and out-of-band management test scripts on this platform.

-While desktop testing platforms are convenient for daily use by R&D personnel and cover a wide range of tests, their testing density and efficiency are not high.
-We can use general servers to improve the efficiency of routine testing, such as the Asus RS520A-E12-RS24U.
+While desktop testing platforms are convenient for daily use by R&D personnel and cover a wide range of tests, their testing density and efficiency are limited.
+To improve the efficiency of routine testing, general servers can be utilized, such as the Asus RS520A-E12-RS24U.

-This 2U general server, equipped with an AMD CPU, supports PCIe Gen5 and can test up to 24 U.2 NVMe SSDs simultaneously, offering extremely high testing density and cost-effectiveness.
+This 2U general server, equipped with an AMD CPU, supports PCIe Gen5 and can test up to 24 U.2 NVMe SSDs simultaneously, providing exceptional testing density and cost-effectiveness.
 The specific configuration is as follows:

 • CPU: 1 x AMD EPYC 9254 (24C/48T, 2.9GHz, 128MB L3 Cache)